Menu

 Those displaced will often lack housing or any sort of security of where to live, as well suffering loss of livelihood and education and health services.

 Impacts wider than just on the land grabbed.
-Access to water and to other land an community resources may be affected
+Access to water and to other land and community resources may be affected.

 The economic and social impact on a community must be assessed before land is taken.